 No Fire Restrictions: You are allowed to have a campfire at this park.
 Please follow all park rules regarding when and where fires are allowed for that specific park.

-Stage 1 Restrictions: No open fires of any kind except within established public facilities in improved campgrounds, picnic areas.
+Stage 1 Restrictions: No open fires of any kind except within established public facilities in improved campgrounds and picnic areas.

 Stage 2 Restrictions: NO OPEN FIRES OF ANY KIND — even within an established fire pit.
-Devices using pellets, compressed or liquid or gas (grills, stoves, lanterns, heaters, etc.) with a shutoff valve ARE ALLOWED with proper clearance of flammable materials.
+Devices using pellets, pressurized liquid fuel, or gas (stoves, fire pits, grills, heaters, lanterns, etc.) that include shut-off valves are permitted when used in an area at least three feet or more from flammable material

 Learn more about statewide fire restrictions here